 Cancer statistics are telling: The median age for a cancer diagnosis is 66, and the highest age category for diagnosis is between ages 65-74 (27.6%), with men being diagnosed more frequently than women.
 But the good news is the rate of new cancer diagnoses and deaths are trending down.

 Still, a cancer diagnosis can be life-changing.
 And the last thing you want to think about is how your health insurance will cover your diagnosis - whether it’s for surgery or treatment.

-In a study by Fidelity Investments, a 65-year old couple retiring in 2019 can expect to spend $285,000 on health care and medical expenses throughout retirement unless a critical illness occurs or the wrong insurance plan is selected.
+In a study by the Employee Benefit Research Institute (EBRI), a 65-year old couple retiring in 2020 can expect to spend $325,000 on health care and medical expenses throughout retirement unless a critical illness occurs or the wrong insurance plan is selected.

 Rest assured, your cancer treatment costs will be covered, but the coverage depends on the type of Medicare plan you have - standalone Medicare coverage (Part A, Part B, and Part D), Medicare coupled with a Medicare supplement plan, or a Medicare Advantage (also known as Part C) plan.

 Original Medicare is a combination of Part A (hospitalization) and Part B (medical) and Part D (prescription coverage).
 It provides cancer benefits if you're diagnosed before you age into Medicare or after you have enrolled.